Programmable Media

 PHP video upload

-You upload videos in exactly the same way as images.
+You upload videos in the same way as images.
+However, with videos, you must specify the resource_type as 'video' within the upload method.
 The SDK also supports automatically uploading large files to Cloudinary in chunks if the file to upload is larger than a defined chunk_size parameter, by default 20000000 Bytes (= 20 MB).

-The following example uploads dog.mp4 to Cloudinary in chunks of 6 MB, and stores it in a bi-level folder structure with the public ID dog_closeup.
+The following example uploads dog.mp4 to Cloudinary in chunks of 6 MB, and stores it with the public ID dog_closeup.
 It also performs two eager transformations that resize the video to a square and a small rectangle.

 Tip